JohnnyZhov/Portfolio-Bootstrap/README.md

-# The CV is written using Bootstrap libriry
+# The CV is written using the Bootstrap library.